-Rural-Residential - 50 metres Rural Resource Area (1) - Not applicable Rural Resource Area(2) - Not applicable
+Rural-Residential - 50 metres

+Rural Resource Area (1) - Not applicable

+Rural Resource Area(2) - Not applicable

+Elsewhere in Rural Resource

-- Not applicable Area
+Area - Not applicable

 (e) Visibility

 Rural Resource Area (1).
 The dwelling and accessory buildings are not to be visible from State Highway 8.